FACT CHECK: Trump's Claims About 'Record Clean' U.S. Air

 Even as emissions have declined, climate scientists say the U.S. is still emitting far too much carbon to combat climate change.

-"We are nowhere near where we need to be to solve the problem," said Gretchen Goldman , a research director at the Union of Concerned Scientists.
+"We are nowhere near where we need to be to solve the problem," said Gretchen Goldman, a research director at the Union of Concerned Scientists.

-Under the Obama administration, the U.S. set a target of reducing greenhouse gas emissions 26 to 28 percent below 2005 levels by 2025 as a part of the Paris climate change agreement.
+Under the Obama administration, the U.S. set a target of reducing greenhouse gas emissions 26 to 28 percent below 2005 levels by 2025 as a part of the Paris Agreement.

 With Trump pulling out of the deal and rolling back regulations aimed at sharply cutting emissions, the United Nations says the U.S. is not on track to hit that goal.

-In the Post interview Trump also seemed to draw a distinction between climate change and air quality, although experts say the two are linked.
+In the Post interview, Trump also seemed to draw a distinction between climate change and air quality, although experts say the two are linked.
 After he mentioned "record clean" U.S. air, he talked about air pollution in other countries.

 "When you look at China and you look at parts of Asia and when you look at South America, and when you look at many other places in this world, including Russia, including — just many other places — the air is incredibly dirty," Trump said.